open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 |0.9.3|2024.11.26|- Added private to event objects</br>- Added context parameter to whisper</br>|
 |0.9.4|TBD|- Changed speakerId to be speakerUri <br>- Make "to" a dictionary containing "serviceUrl" and "speakerUri" in all events</br> - Added section on identity and speakerUri</br>- Add 'floorYield" to mirror "floorRevoke"<br> - Added conversants section<br>- Added the requirement for speakerUri to be unique and persistent for each agent<br>- Removed the need for url to uniquely identify an agent<br>- Refactored requestManifest into a unified findAgent<br>- Added recommendScope to findAgent<br>- Changed recommendAgent to return full array of manfests not just the synopsis<br>- Move private into 'to' of the event<br>- Added 'speakerUri' into the 'sender'<br>- rename serviceEndpoint to serviceUrl and also rename 'url' as 'serviceUrl' in sender and to objects.<br> - add optional "dialogHistory" section to _Invite_ and _findAssistant_ events.<br>- Limit conversants to identification section only.<br>- Move persistent state into the conversant section <br>

-## To Do

-- Change speakerId to speakerUri in dialogEvent spec.
-- add context into the dialogEvent spec.

 -